mtgjson/mtgjson-website/docs/downloads/all-files/README.md

 > <DownloadField fileName='Pioneer'/>

 > ### PioneerAtomic
-> File containing all actomic ards, restricted to cards legal in the Pioneer format.
+> File containing all atomic cards, restricted to cards legal in the Pioneer format.
 >
 > <DownloadField fileName='PioneerAtomic'/>